dowjones/dj-dna-streams-python/README.rst

 1. Set environment variables.
 ###################################################################

-To set your service account credentials, set either:
+To set your service account credentials, set:

 - An environment variable named 'USER_KEY'.
-- Three environment variable named 'USER_ID', 'CLIENT_ID', and 'PASSWORD'.

 To set your subscription ID, simply set an environment variable named 'SUBSCRIPTION_ID' like so